-The basic data for this study are from the ECMWF Integrated Forecasting System (IFS, Cycle 45r1; ECMWF, 2018).
-Operational ensemble forecasts with 50 perturbed members initialized at 0000 UTC 22 - 27 Sep 2018 and the operational analysis are used.
+The basic data for this study are from the ECMWF Integrated Forecasting System (IFS; cycle 45r1; ECMWF, 2018).
+Operational ensemble forecasts with 50 perturbed members initialized at 00:00 UTC on 22-27 September 2018 and the operational analysis are used.
 The ECMWF operational ensemble forecast is based on perturbed initial conditions as well as stochastic perturbations of model physics (for details see ECMWF, 2018).
-The spectral resolution of the operational ensemble is TCO639 (about 18 km) on 91 model levels, and the resolution of the operational analysis is TCO1279 (about 9 km) on 137 model levels.
+The spectral resolution of the operational ensemble is TCo639 (about 18 km) on 91 model levels, and the resolution of the operational analysis is TCo1279 (about 9 km) on 137 model levels.
 The data are available every 6 h and have been interpolated to a regular grid with a horizontal resolution of 1°.
-For the initialization at 0000 UTC 24 Sep 2018, PV on isentropic surfaces (every 5 K) and equivalent potential temperature (θ_e) on pressure levels (every 25 hPa) are additionally computed from the standard variables.
-As a measure for forecast skill, anomaly correlation coefficients (ACC) are calculated for geopotential height at 500 hPa for each ensemble member of the forecasts initialized at 0000 UTC 24 Sep 2018 and 0000 UTC 27 Sep 2018.
-As a reference, the daily mean ERA-Interim climatology from 1979-2014 is used (for details see supplementary material S4).
-Anomalies of θ_e at 900 hPa were computed with respect to the September/October ERA-Interim climatology from 1979-2017.
+For the initialization at 00:00 UTC on 24 September 2018, PV on isentropic surfaces (every 5 K) and equivalent potential temperature (θ_e) on pressure levels (every 25 hPa) are additionally computed from the standard variables.
+As a measure of forecast skill, anomaly correlation coefficients (ACCs) are calculated for geopotential height at 500 hPa for each ensemble member of the forecasts initialized at 00:00 UTC on 24 September 2018 and 00:00 UTC on 27 September 2018.
+As a reference, the daily mean ERA-Interim climatology from 1979 to 2014 is used (for details see Sect.
+S4 in the Supplement).
+Anomalies of θ_e at 900 hPa were computed with respect to the September and October ERA-Interim climatology from 1979 to 2017.

-In addition, observational data are used from satellite imagery: the infrared channel 9 ($10.8 \,\mu\text{m}$) of MSG SEVIRI provided by the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), and the satellite-based 3-hourly rainfall intensity estimate Tropical Rainfall Measuring Mission (TRMM) level 3 version 7 on a 0.25 degree regular grid.
-Accumulated rainfall over a nine-hour period is computed using the average intensity (in mm h-1) over three subsequent 3-hourly time intervals, consistent with the computation of the daily accumulated TRMM rainfall estimate.
+In addition, observational data are used from satellite imagery: the infrared channel 9 (10.8 μ m) of MSG SEVIRI provided by the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) and the satellite-based 3-hourly rainfall intensity estimate Tropical Rainfall Measuring Mission (TRMM) level 3 version 7 on a 0.25° regular grid.
+Accumulated rainfall over a 9 h period is computed using the average intensity (mm h-1) over three subsequent 3-hourly time intervals, consistent with the computation of the daily accumulated TRMM rainfall estimate.